Mogyoród

-Mogyoród is a small traditional village in Pest County, Hungary.
+Mogyoród is a village in Pest County, Hungary.
 The Battle of Mogyoród took place here on 14 March 1074, between Solomon, King of Hungary and his cousins Géza and Ladislaus, who were claiming rights to the throne.
 To commemorate the victory, László Benchmarks were installed, establishing a monastery on Klastrom mountain.
 Among the sights of the village is the Roman Catholic church, built between 1745 and 1749, the statue of St John of Nepomuk, carved from stone, and the Baroque parish built by the Bishop of Vác.
 The Hungaroring race track is located in the town, home to the Hungarian Grand Prix.

 Location

 The town is 18 km from the center of Budapest, next to the M3 freeway in the valley of the Gödöllői hills.
 Its highest point is the Somlyó mountain, (Gyertyános 326m) that can be seen from the freeway or the HÉV.
 Many people come to live here because of its proximity to Budapest while retaining the quietness of the country.